SummaryRead the full fact sheet

 Maternal and Child Health Line after-hours service

-Victorian families can obtain extra support by calling the Maternal and Child Health Line (Tel.
-13 22 29).
+Victorian families can obtain extra support by calling the (Tel. ).
 This is a 24-hour telephone service staffed by qualified maternal and child health nurses.

 The telephone line provides over-the-phone information, advice and referral to all families with young children.

-Interpreters are available through the Translating Interpreter .
-Hearing and speech impaired callers can connect to the National Relay Service .
+Interpreters are available through the .
+Hearing and speech impaired callers can connect to the .

 Get the maternal and child health app on your phone

-Download the free maternal and child health app (MCH App) to access all your child’s health and information on your mobile device.
+Download the to access all your child’s health and information on your mobile device.
 Track your child’s growth and get reminders about upcoming maternal and child health nurse appointments or immunisations.